Best BaoFeng Antenna Upgrades – Ham, GMRS, FRS, MURS, Commercial

 Excellent features and technical capabilities versus price.

 Because these radios fulfill the need for local 2-way communications and relaying information.
 This will become especially important following a disaster, or worse.
-Today’s conventional modern methods of communications may fail.
-As a result, cell phones, internet, and other digital communications may become inoperable without grid power.
+Today’s conventional modern methods of communication may fail.
+As a result, cell phones, the internet, and other digital communications may become inoperable without grid power.

 Portable 2-way HT handheld radios will enable a local community to communicate with each other (for example).
 This will also provide serious advantages for local security.
 Similarly, 2-way radio communications will enhance one’s personal / home security.

 I recommend the following model choice (if you’re going with Baofeng).
 It’s a step up from the original UV-5R.
-And new purchased radios can (apparently) still transmit on FRS/GMRS/MURS/Marine bands (see update below).
+And newly purchased radios can (apparently) still transmit on FRS/GMRS/MURS/Marine bands (see update below).

 BF-F8HP